j03-dev/oxhttp/README.md

-# OxHTTP
+# OxAPY

-_OxHTTP_ is Python HTTP server library build in Rust - a fast, safe and feature-rich HTTP server implementation.
+_OxAPY is Python HTTP server library build in Rust - a fast, safe and feature-rich HTTP server implementation.

 ## Features